 The Company has also entered into an administration agreement (the "Administration Agreement") with Audax Management Company, LLC (the "Administrator") under which the Administrator will provide administrative services to the Company.
-Under the Administration Agreement, the Administrator performs, or oversees the performance of administrative services necessary for the operation of the Company, which include, among other things, being responsible for the financial records which the Company is required to maintain and preparing reports filed with the SEC.
+Under the Administration Agreement, the Administrator performs, or oversees the performance of administrative services necessary for the operation of the Company, which include being responsible for the financial records which the Company is required to maintain and preparing reports filed with the SEC.
 In addition, the Administrator assists in determining and publishing the Company's net asset value, oversees the preparation and filing of the Company's tax returns and the printing and dissemination of reports to the Company's stockholders, and generally oversees the payment of the Company's expenses and the performance of administrative and professional services rendered to the Company by others.
-The Company will reimburse the Administrator for its allocable portion of the costs and expenses incurred by the Administrator for overhead in performance by the Administrator of its duties under the Administration Agreement, including facilities, office equipment and the Company's allocable portion of cost of compensation and related expenses of it Chief Financial Officer and Chief Compliance Officer and their respective staffs, as well as any costs and expenses incurred by the Administrator relating to any administrative or operating services provided by the Administrator to the Company.
-Such costs are reflected as Administrator expenses in the accompanying Statement of Operations.
+The Company reimburses the Administrator for its allocable portion of the costs and expenses incurred by the Administrator for overhead in performance by the Administrator of its duties under the Administration Agreement, including the cost of facilities, office equipment and the Company's allocable portion of cost of compensation and related expenses of its Chief Financial Officer and Chief Compliance Officer and their respective staffs, as well as any costs and expenses incurred by the Administrator relating to any administrative or operating services provided by the Administrator to the Company.
+Such costs are reflected as an administrative fee in the accompanying Statements of Operations.

-The Company accrued an administrative fee of \$7,198 for the three months ended June 30, 2015 and for the period January 29, 2015 (date of inception) through June 30, 2015.
+The Company accrued administrative fees of \$68,125 and \$75,323 for the three months ended September 30, 2015 and for the period January 29, 2015 (date of inception) through September 30, 2015, respectively.